 An award of $1,000 is made to honor outstanding efforts to enhance public understanding of archaeology, in memory of Gene S. Stuart (1930-1993), a writer and managing editor of National Geographic Society books.
-The award is given to the author of the most interesting and responsible original story or series about any archaeological topic published in a newspaper or magazine.
+The award is given to the author of the most interesting and responsible original story or series about about any archaeological topic published in a newspaper, magazine, or online publication.

 Who Is Eligible to Submit Nominations or Apply for the Award